Welcome to the Office of Research and Sponsored Projects

 Dr. Pettitt is full professor in the PhD Health Science Program and Director of the Office of Research & Sponsored Projects.
 He is a former full professor and chair of the Department of Human Performance at Minnesota State University, Mankato.
 He has a PhD in Exercise & Sport Science from the University of Utah and is a research fellow with the American College of Sports Medicine.
-Dr. Pettitt has published over 70 peer-review articles, over 70 research abstracts, and the textbook Exercise Physiology Laboratories with Kendall-Hunt Publishing.
-He and his wife, Cherie, are raising two boys: Canyon and Myosin.
+Dr. Pettitt has published over 80 peer-review articles, over 80 research abstracts, and the textbook Exercise Physiology Laboratories with Kendall-Hunt Publishing.
 Check out Bob’s research on Google Scholar.

 Associate Director, Office of Research & Sponsored Projects

 Dr. Cappaert is a Professor of Biostatistics in the PhD Health Science Program and Associate Director of University Research.
 He received his PhD from the University of Toledo and teaches Biostatistics and assists in the dissertation preparation phases for students in the PhD program.
 Dr. Cappaert serves as a manuscript reviewer for journals including the Journal of Athletic Training, the Athletic Training Education Journal, The Journal of College Science Teaching, Journal of Applied Physiology, the Journal of Strength & Conditioning Research and for several other journals.
 He is a Certified Athletic Trainer, a Certified Strength and Conditioning Specialist (CSCS) and an ACSM Certified Exercise Specialist.
 Check out Tom’s research on Google Scholar or ResearchGate Profile.

 Tamara Nancy Gravano, PT, EdD, DPT, GCS, CEEAA